Santarcangelo di Romagna

 Related links

-Santarcangelo di Romagna Overview
+Things to Do in Santarcangelo di Romagna

 - Piazza Ganganelli is the main square, dominated by the 19th-century triumphal arch dedicated to Pope Clement XIV.
 It’s a lively space with cafés, markets and cultural events throughout the year.
 The square connects to narrow alleys and stairways climbing the historic centre.
 It's also the setting for major town festivals and performances.